Challengers’ plot potential is $31 – 50MM (actual $50MM)

 We have created an algorithm by assigning weights to the principles of The Mythosis Code.
 The algorithm calculates the potency of a story’s plot structure and estimates its corresponding audience appeal.
 Blockbuster plot structures have a score of at least 0.64 and appeal to 20% of the audiences.

-Challengers’ plot structure has a score of 0.03.
+Challengers’s plot structure has a score of 0.03.
 Challengers will appeal to 0.86 – 1.06% of the population.
 Our estimate of the movie’s revenues from its audience appeal is $31 – 50MM in the domestic market.
-The movie grossed $50MM.

 Unlocking the Ideal Plot Structure of Challengers